c-sanders/Quaternion/README.md

 quaternion as i does for the first imaginary part.

-Since i, j, and k are all equal to the square root of -1, we can state this fact rather succinctly as follows;
+Since i, j, and k are all equal to the square root of -1, we can state this fact rather succinctly - albeit in an alternate fashion, as follows;

 ```
 ii = jj = kk = -1